 The Great American Tower thrust its flag into the dirt and claimed an entire block of Cincinnati by January of 2011, revolutionizing the city’s skyline from every conceivable angle.
 Since then, it stands as the tallest, most easily identifiable skyscraper in the whole city.

 And despite its brief history, the moment it was erected, it had already achieved iconic status.
-Well, it's time to add another jewel in its crown: Restaurant L.
+And it's time to add another jewel in its crown: Restaurant L.

 The fine dining establishment, which is seamlessly blended into the Great American building's lobby, is French master chef Jean-Robert de Cavel and Maître’d Richard Brown’s newest Cincinnati culinary endeavor.